parlaynu/s3blast/README.md

-# Upload Files to AWS S3 Bucket
+# AWS S3 and Cloudflare R2 Uploader

-A fairly simple application that uploads files from local storage to an S3 bucket.
+A fairly simple application that uploads files from local storage to an S3 or R2 bucket.
 It scans a source directory recursively looking for files, and uploads whatever is found.

 It does two things to get uploads running in parallel: